eraybasar/pesdk-docs/_guides/ios/v7/features/filters.md

 ![{{page.title}} tool]({{ site.baseurl }}/assets/images/guides/{{page.platform}}/{{page.version}}/{{page.title | downcase}}.jpg){: height="400px" .center-image}

 # Filters
 Our SDK features more than 60 high quality filters.
-The processing is lightning fast, and its easy to add your own filters.
+The processing is lightning fast, and it's easy to add your own filters.
-You might think that adding your own filters requires super math skills, or is complicated.
+You might think that adding your own filters is complicated or requires super math skills.
 Well, not at all.
-The way we realize filters, makes it super easy.
-Actually you don't need to code filters, you just need a program like gimp of photoshop.
+The way we realize filters makes it super easy.
+Actually, you don't have to code filters, you just need a program like Gimp of Photoshop.
 The only thing that needs to be done in code, is to add the filter you created.

 The tool is implemented in the `FilterToolController` class and can be customized using the [`FilterToolControllerOptions`]({{ site.baseurl }}/apidocs/{{page.platform}}/{{page.version}}/Classes/FilterToolControllerOptions.html).
 For details on how to modify the options, take a look at the [configuration]({{ site.baseurl }}/guides/{{page.platform}}/{{page.version}}/introduction/configuration) section.

 ## Setting available filters

 Every filter is represented by an instance of the `PhotoEffect` class.
-That class also holds the `allEffects` array that allows you to access all available filters that are shipped with the SDK.
+Said class also holds the `allEffects` array that allows you to access all available filters that ship with the SDK.
 The following example shows how a custom selection of filters can be set:

 ```swift